-On Thursday 26 November 2020, two of the world’s leading Shakespearean scholars, Sir Stanley Wells and Dr Paul Edmondson join us for a virtual Cumberland Conversation.
+On Thursday 26 November 2020, two of the world’s leading Shakespearean fellows, Sir Stanley Wells and Dr Paul Edmondson joined us for a virtual Cumberland Conversation.

 Paul and Stanley reflect on their lives’ work to date, dedicated to the study of Shakespeare.
 In particular, they discuss their new book All The Sonnets of Shakespeare, which assembles the sonnets in their probable order of composition, giving a fresh sense of what the sonnet form meant to our greatest poet-dramatist.

-This Conversation is chaired by our Chief Executive, Canon Dr Edmund Newell, and you are invited to join it from the comfort of your own home, via the internet.
+This Conversation is chaired by our Chief Executive, Canon Dr Edmund Newell.

 About our speakers